lidofinance/lido-dao/docs/dev-fork.md

 * **ARAGON_DEFAULT_ETH_NODE** - local fork
 * **ARAGON_APP_LOCATOR** - which source to load app frontend assets from, see more [here](https://github.com/lidofinance/aragon-client/blob/master/docs/CONFIGURATION.md#aragon_app_locator)

-Actual information about AppID you can find in `deployed-mainnet.json`, for example, id of Lido app:
+You can find the actual information in `deployed-mainnet.json`, for example, id of Lido app:
 ```javascript
 "app:lido": {
     ...